-St Mary’s and All Saints Putney Common, forms the Parish of Putney Team Ministry.
-We are part of the Diocese of Southwark in the Church of England.
+St Mary’s and All Saints Church, Putney Common form the Parish of Putney Team Ministry, part of the Diocese of Southwark in the Church of England.

 The Church is open 7 days a week for personal prayer and reflection usually from 9 am to 6 pm, as is Putney Pantry, the cafe in the Brewer Building, the community space adjacent to the church.

-We have started an instagram account for the parish.
+We have an ‘instagram’ account for the parish.

 St Mary’s Church now has a hearing loop available for the front stalls in front of the Altar on the ground floor and also for the pews on the balcony upstairs, please set your hearing aids to the T position